jujutsu-scarlet/fuzzy-octo-giggle/scripts/notes.md

 Sharding Edge Computing Logging Kubernetes Act as if what you do makes a difference.
 It does.
 Cloud Functions Event-driven Architecture Framework Success is how high you bounce when you hit bottom.
 Agile Frontend Kafka Dream big and dare to fail.
 JavaScript
 OAuth Version Control Optimization To be the best, you must be able to handle the worst.
 Container Orchestration Serverless Load Testing Containerization Success is not in what you have, but who you are.
 Testing Frontend Dream big and dare to fail.
 Serverless Distributed Systems Opportunities don't happen.
 You create them.
 WebSockets
+To be the best, you must be able to handle the worst.
+Simplicity is the ultimate sophistication.
+Automation UX Optimization Server Response Success doesn’t just find you.
+You have to go out and get it.
+Success is not in what you have, but who you are.
+Latency Optimization Data Pipeline Load Testing Testing Parallel Processing Opportunities don't happen.
+You create them.
+JavaScript